jboss-developer/jboss-eap-quickstarts/cdi-portable-extension/README.md

 Level: Intermediate
 Technologies: CDI
 Summary: The `cdi-portable-extension` quickstart demonstrates a simple CDI Portable Extension that uses SPI classes to inject beans with data from an XML file.
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `cdi-portable-extension` quickstart demonstrates a simple CDI Portable Extension and some of the SPI classes used to complete that task.
+The `cdi-portable-extension` quickstart demonstrates a simple CDI Portable Extension and some of the SPI classes used to complete that task in an application deployed to Red Hat JBoss Enterprise Application Platform.
 This particular extension explores the ProcessInjectionTarget and InjectionTarget SPI classes of CDI, to demonstrate a possible way to seed data into beans.

 A Portable Extension is essentially an extension to Java EE 6+ which is tailored to a specific